Kansas 4-H and Atchison County Extension Care About Kids

 Volunteers are key to the 4-H program.
 They enable the 4-H program to grow and thrive.
 These individuals donate their time, efforts and skills so that the Atchison County 4-H program can excel.
 Staff and parents trust these volunteers to have the best interests of young people at heart.

 The safety of young people is a shared responsibility among volunteers, Extension staff, K-State Research and Extension, and the state.
 We need to do our best to protect young people through the implementation of a youth protection system.
 In Kansas, the youth protection system in the Kansas 4-H Volunteer Screening process.
 The steps to this process are outlined below.
-The process may be completed online or by paper.
-We would be pleased to mail paper forms to you if this is your preference.
+The process may be completed online or by contacting extension staff.

 Steps to becoming an Atchison County Registered 4-H Volunteer

 Complete Kansas 4-H Volunteer Application via your 4HOnline account.
 The application includes requesting references from 3 persons.